wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 ### iOS

 Ionic uses [Capacitor](https://capacitorjs.com) to build the web app you just used for native platforms.
 Keep the Ionic development server running in your terminal and open a new terminal window in the same directory.
-The iOS and Android apps require the development server to be served via HTTPS, so you can use [localtunnel](https://github.com/localtunnel/localtunnel) to create an HTTPS URL.
+The iOS and Android apps require the development server to be available via HTTPS, so you can use [localtunnel](https://github.com/localtunnel/localtunnel) to create an HTTPS URL.
 Enter the following command into your terminal, replacing `SUBDOMAIN` with a unique string:

 `npx localtunnel --port 8100 --subdomain=SUBDOMAIN`

 This command will open a tunnel to your machine's port 8100.

 Building a native project with Capacitor happens in 3 stages.
 First, the web code is built.
 Next, the code is copied to each platform then platform-specific tools are used to build the app.
-Open in a new terminal window in the same directory.
+Open a new terminal window in the same directory.
 You can do the first stage and second stage with `ionic capacitor sync ios`.
-Then run the iOS project using capacitor, replacing `SUBDOMAIN` with your unique string:
+Then run the iOS project using Capacitor, replacing `SUBDOMAIN` with your unique string:

 `ionic capacitor run ios -l --external --livereload-url=https://SUBDOMAIN.loca.lt`

-This command and opens Xcode for you and enables live reload of the code.
+This command opens Xcode for you and enables live reload of the code.
 Build and Run (CMD + R) in Xcode, and when the app is running on the simulator/device you pick, you can log in and make a call, the same as on the web.

 ![ios idle interface](/content/blog/how-to-make-phone-calls-on-web-ios-and-android-with-ionic/ios.png)